hdecarne-github/filescanner/README.md

 This makes FileScanner a suitable tool for those who want to see the details or want to get a better understanding of a file format.

-If you want to see a specific format be supported by FileScanner, just send me a message with an example link via [info@filescanner.org](mailto:info@filescanner.org)
+If you want to see a specific format be supported by FileScanner, just drop me a message with a link to an example via [info@filescanner.org](mailto:info@filescanner.org)

 ### Current version (1.x)
 ![FileScanner 1.x](http://hdecarne.github.io/filescanner1.png)